-The information in this article is up to date for tax year 2023 (returns filed in 2024).
+The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Tax credits and tax deductions are arguably the best part of preparing your tax return.
 They reduce your tax bill and help determine how much your tax liability is–either directly or indirectly.

-So what exactly is the difference?
+So, what exactly is the difference?

 What is a Tax Credit?

-Refundable Tax Credits
+Refundable Credits

 If you have a refundable credit, that means if the credit reduces your tax liability to zero and there’s still credit left over, you can claim that money on your tax refund.
-For example, let’s say your tax bill is $1,000, and you have a $1,500 refundable tax credit.
+For example, let’s say your tax bill is $1,000, and you have a $1,500 refundable credit.
 The credit would zero out your tax liability and leave you with a $500 tax refund.

-Examples of refundable tax credits:
+Examples of refundable credits:

 • Earned Income Tax Credit (EITC)